 Not all homes have a basement, but if the place you’re considering has one, you need to pay attention.
 Wet basements are tricky on two counts.
 First, basement water leaks can be hard to spot during dry weather.
-Second, fixing a wet basement can easily cost $10K to $30K or more, plus a lot of disruption to your yard and your life.
+Second, fixing a wet basement can easily cost $10K to $50K or more, plus a lot of disruption to your yard and your life.
 Also, some basement leaks can never be fixed reliably because of a high water table or other site issues.

 Two reasons.
 A wet basement should never be finished into living space, and a wet basement can lead to indoor air quality problems throughout the whole house.
-Mold needs moisture to grow, and a wet basement can offer that moisture.
+Mold needs moisture to grow, and a wet basement offers that moisture.
 Even a basement that only gets damp in the summer should never have cardboard boxes or any kind of wood or cloth on the basement floor.

 How to Buy a House Checkpoint#3: How Energy Efficient Is This Place?

-Even fully retrofitted, expect an old house to consume at least twice as much energy as a leading edge home built to today’s typical standards per square foot.
+Even fully retrofitted, expect an old house to consume at least twice as much energy as a leading edge home built to today’s typical standards.
 There’s another issue, too.
-Homes built to the standards that were current even a few years ago could use 20% to 30% more energy than homes built to standards that kicked in since then in some places.
+Homes built to the standards that were current even a few years ago could use 20% to 30% more energy than homes built to standards that kicked in more recently in some places.
 If you do decide to buy new, ask and verify that the home is built to at least E80 standards if you’re interested in energy efficiency.

 How to Buy a House Checkpoint#4: How are the Windows?